adileo/squirreldisk/README.md

 ### Ubuntu <sup>[1]</sup>
 1. Download the .deb package from the [release page](https://github.com/adileo/squirreldisk/releases)
-2. After installing the .deb file make sure to `sudo chmod 777 /usr/bin/pdu` and run squirreldisk with sudo 'sudo squirrel-disk'.
+2. Install

 ### MacOS <sup>[1]</sup>
 1. Download the .dmg from the [release page](https://github.com/adileo/squirreldisk/releases)
 2. Install the app from the .dmg
-3. Allow execution of the pdu binary `sudo chmod 777 /Applications/SquirrelDisk.app/Contents/MacOS/pdu`
-4. First time you open the App: Right click > Open.
-(Since the binaries are not signed an alert will appear)
+4. First time you open the App: `Right click > Open` once (it won't run, since the binaries are not signed an alert will appear), then do it again `Right click > Open` to bypass the issue, it won't happen again after the first time.

-## Known Issues

-- [1] Currently I'm still facing permissions issue with the sidecar binary embedding of ./PDU (parallel disk usage) for Linux and MacOS.
-I will try to fix it soon.
-- [2] Linux and MacOS disks displayed and bytes amounts to be fixed, since they work slightly different from Windows.

 ## Disclaimer